whaleymar/whalECS/README.md

     - would require changes to:
         - ComponentArray.add: push_back
         - ComponentArray.remove: pop_back
+- Unregister components which aren't used by any entities
+    - if entity component is killed, component is unregistered and removed from all entities

 ### Considering:
 - queue add/remove operations until end of frame? so i'm only iterating through the system stuff once. also avoids accidental mutation during update loops